DoTheEvo/veeam-prometheus-grafana/README.md

 Also in powershell the grave(backtick) character - \`
 is for [escaping stuff](https://ss64.com/ps/syntax-esc.html)<br>
-Here it is used to escape new line, which allows breaking the command in to multiple lines for readability.
+Here it is used to escape new line.
+This allows breaking the command in to multiple easier to read lines.
-It is not related to the previous issue of line endings.
+This is not related to the previous issue of line endings.

 `test.ps1`
 ```ps1